daracloud/mastercard_terraform_project/README.md

 An autoscalling group was created for traffic management

 ## Auto scaling policies
-In order to add dynamism to the infrastructure, I created several ## Auto Scaling Policies and ## CloudWatch Alarms.
+In order to add dynamism to the infrastructure, I created several Auto Scaling Policies and CloudWatch Alarms.

+##
+## aws_autoscaling_policy defines how AWS should change Auto Scaling Group instances count in case of aws_cloudwatch_metric_alarm.

+*cooldown option* is needed to give our infrastructure some time (300 seconds) before increasing Auto Scaling Group again.

+*aws_cloudwatch_metric_alarm* is a straightforward alarm, which will be fired, if the total CPU utilization of all instances in our Auto Scaling Group is greater or equal threshold (60% CPU utilization) during 120 seconds.